-Our Board of Directors met seven times during 2021.
-Each director attended at least 75% of the aggregate meetings of the Board and meetings of the board committees on which such director served in 2021.
+Our Board of Directors met six times during 2022.
+Each director attended at least 75% of the aggregate meetings of the Board and meetings of the board committees on which such director served in 2022.
 The Board also approved certain actions by unanimous written consent in lieu of a meeting.

 It is our policy that our directors attend annual meetings of stockholders.
+All of our directors attended our 2022 annual meeting.

-As of the date of this Proxy Statement, our Board has four standing committees: the audit committee; the compensation committee; the compliance committee; and the nominating and corporate governance committee.
+As of the date of this Proxy Statement, our Board has four standing committees: the audit committee; the compensation committee; the quality and compliance committee; and the nominating and corporate governance committee.
 Each committee operates under its own written charter adopted by the Board, each of which is available on our website at https://investor.lifestance.com/corporate-governance/governance-documents.